Hubble tension as a window on the gravitation of the dark matter sector: Exploration of a family of models: Background cosmology

 Phenomenologically, the fifth force modifies the evolution of the DM energy density.
 It can be described as an effective equation of state defined as

 Using equation~(\ref{e.c2}), it gives

 To finish, the reduced Friedmann equation takes the form

 The first line corresponds to the standard $\Lambda$CDM while the second gathers all the effects of the scalar interaction.
 The standard $\Lambda$CDM model is recovered when $\xi=0$ and $w_{\rm D}=0$.
 Models with $\xi=1$ are called {\it minimal} and have $G_{\rm eff}=GA/A_0$.
-While we give the full set of background equations for any constants $w_{\rm D}$ and $\xi$ to allow for broader investigations even though the following numerical investigations will assume $w_{\rm D}=0$ and $\xi=1$.
+Even though we give the full set of background equations for any constants $w_{\rm D}$ and $\xi$ to allow for broader investigations, the following numerical investigations will assume $w_{\rm D}=0$ and $\xi=1$.

 The evolution of the background quantities for the three models~(\ref{e.defmodel1}-\ref{e.defmodelE}) are depicted in Fig.~\ref{fig:2}.
 We can already draw some generic conclusions.
-As announced, $\varphi$ is always subdominant so that it does not account for dark energy; the energy density of DM or equivalently $G_{\rm eff}$, varies around the last scattering surface, the intensity of the scalar coupling vanishes at low redshift, so that DM enjoys pure Einstein gravity, while it reaches a constant value ranging between $5$ and $7\%$ at high redshifts so that the intensity of the scalar force is roughly a tenth of the one of the Einsteinian gravitational force.
+As announced, $\varphi$ is always subdominant so that it does not account for dark energy; the energy density of DM or equivalently $G_{\rm eff}$, varies around the last scattering surface, the intensity of the scalar coupling vanishes at low redshift, so that DM enjoys pure Einstein gravity, while it reaches a constant value ranging between $5$ and $7\%$ at high redshifts.